themohitnair/erkennen/README.md

 # erkennen

-A Computer Vision project that specializes in identifying faces in Google Meets (script-basis)
+A CLI tool that gathers faces you view in your daily browsing sessions and annotates them on-demand with the names you give.